exercism/development-environment/README.md

 docker-compose stop
 ```

-Alternatively, to stop everything _and_ remove all data (like the database), run:
+Alternatively, to stop everything _and_ remove all data (including the database storage), run:

 ```bash
 docker-compose down